TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Changelog:
 ------------------------------
+r124 - 2015-01-30 publiv release
+mbWargames: Zombie mode - mixes regular puppet and msf.
+Options: disableRetry, gameOverOnDiscovery - to replicate perfect stealth settings

+r123
+InfButton: some bitmasks added/renamed to proper from lua, don't seem to be in the playerpad section in the exe though Refactor InfMenu refresh current setting now combined with Activate (ACTION key) MenuOn/Off() -> OnActivate OnDeactivate Activate/deactivate checks > CheckActivate revengeModeForMb check moved out of IsNoRevengeMission to selectrevengetype itself so it doesnt cause any revenge points change.
+Refactor
+Added free cam mode, similar implmentation to warp mode but disabling normal controls via padmask to open up keys for own use.
+Menu open equip disableActionFlag now bit flipping instead of just saving/restoring previous.
+Still have odd issues when trying to mix with multiple disables (with free cam for example) seemingly flipping unrelated flags.
+Update-ivars now (manually in Onchange) call an OnActivate/Deactivate, key repeat settings shifted there instead of in update.

 r122 - 2015-01-23 - public release
 Headmarkers should remain disabled in all situations, hopefully - thanks Psithen for the report
 Refactor: blocking quests due to reinforcement and patrol vehicle settings via unlockSideOpNumber and TppQuest.UpdateActiveQuest unified to InfMain.BlockQuest. unlockSideOpNumber now silently skips.